rust-lang/compiler-team/working-groups/async-await/README.md

 This is the overall roadmap for this group:

 - ✅ Stabilize the `Future` trait
-- ⚒️ Deliver an "minimal viable product" (MVP) introducing `async fn` inherent functions and async blocks.
+- ⚒️ Deliver a "minimal viable product" (MVP) introducing `async fn` inherent functions and async blocks.
 - ⚒️ Write the [async book](https://github.com/rust-lang/async-book), which introduces how the core language features in support of Async I/O and teaches you how to use them.
 - Future extensions (ordering not yet fixed):
   - Stabilize core parts of the futures trait